jose-caballero/cvmfs_contrib/README.md

 # Overview

-This repository contains additional components (plugins, extensions) for the [CernVM-FS](https://github.com/cvmfs/cvmfs).
+This repository contains additional components (plugins, extensions) for [CernVM-FS](https://github.com/cvmfs/cvmfs).

-This repository is part of the CernVM-FS project.

 # Issues

 To report an issue, use the [cvmfs_contrib issue tracker](https://github.com/cvmfs/cvmfs_contrib/issues) at github.com.

+This repository is part of the CernVM-FS project.